The killing of PM Olof Palme: Part II (DRAFT)

 The 1982 Palme Commission pushed for a dialogue between the Western countries and the Soviets.
 Palme wanted to continue the work of former German Chancellor Willy Brandt, and Brandt’s close advisor Egon Bahr drafted the Palme Report.
 Taylor was worried that a “Swedenization” of Europe, particularly of Germany adopting a kind of Swedish neutrality, could “make further inroads in Africa, Southwest Asia, the Caribbean Basin and the Pacific Basin”.
 Taylor said in 1982 that U.S. PSYOPs should target friends that “take public stands in opposition to U.S. national interests” (like Sweden).
 The target area had to be studied in detail.
 In 1985, he edited a book about the Nordic region and contributed a chapter on the change of public opinion in Sweden, where his “target area” was studied.
 Sweden had changed because of the violations of its territorial waters, he wrote.

 In 1982, he argued that threats of force in Europe would be at the lower end of the conflict spectrum “in the realm of PSYOPs”.
 PSYOPs would be particularly useful in Europe.
 Overt use of force was not possible in Europe, because of the risk of nuclear escalation.
-This made the U.S. turn to PSYOPs to discipline European governments.
+This made the U.S. turn to PSYOPs and other forms of Low-Intensity Conflicts or what we today would call “Hybrid Warfare” to discipline the European governments.
 A “credible threat may be to assassinate a key leader in a democratic country”, he wrote and continued: “It is credible because it would be relatively easy to accomplish.
 Freedom of movement is extensive in Western Europe; crossing national boundaries is simple.
 In addition, people in Western Europe place a great deal of value on their democratically elected leaders”.
 He proposed the use of PSYOPs “to undercut support for an undesirable government”.
 This reflects the kind of U.S. thinking prevalent at the time.

-A most senior CIA-official Fritz Ermarth, who was the U.S. National Intelligence Officer for the Soviet Union and Eastern Europe 1983-86 and Special Assistant to President Ronald Reagan and Senior Director of Soviet and European Affairs at the National Security Council 1986-88, said that Admiral Lyons had been responsible for some very secret naval operations in Northern Europe, which made Pohlmann go to the U.S. to interview Lyons.
+A most senior CIA-official Fritz Ermarth, who was the U.S. National Intelligence Officer for the Soviet Union and Eastern Europe 1983-86 and Special Assistant to President Ronald Reagan and Senior Director of Soviet and European Affairs at the National Security Council 1986-88, said that Admiral Lyons had been responsible for some very secret naval operations in Northern Europe, which made Pohlmann go to the U.S. to interview Lyons, and Lyons told that it was he and his staff that was responsible for these operations.

 A former Director of U.S. Naval Intelligence, Admiral Bobby Ray Inman, Casey’s Deputy Director for Central Intelligence, told me that there had been no Soviet intrusions deep into Swedish waters, neither into the archipelagoes nor into the Naval Bases.
 He told the same to a colleague of mine, Ola Frithiofson.
 We can conclude that these intrusions penetrating deep into Swedish coastal waters were from the West and Admiral Lyons seems to have been largely responsible.
 However, he told Pohlmann that this was something he couldn’t speak about.

 The Soviet leader Yuri Andropov and his ambassador to Sweden, later Foreign Minister Boris Pankin said that the Swedish Navy should sink all these submarines in Swedish waters so the Swedes could see for themselves who is responsible.
 It is not our submarines, the Soviets said.
+In 1988s, Soviet Prime Minister Nikolai Ryzhkov arrived in Sweden.
+He said the same to Swedish Prime Minister Ingvar Carlsson: “Destroy the submarines, if you want.
+It has nothing to do with us.”
 But almost all Swedes, and almost all naval officers, believed that these submarines were from the Soviet Union.
-Swedish naval officers believed that it was Olof Palme, who had given the ceasefire orders that let the submarines out.
+Swedish naval officers believed that Olof Palme had given the ceasefire orders that let the submarines out.
 Naval officers below the rank of vice admiral and rear admiral largely believed that the submarines were Russian, and many believed that Olof Palme had collaborated with the enemy to let them out.
-However, naval documents now show that decisions about ceasefires had been taken by a few Swedish admirals plugged into the U.S. and the British system (see below).
+However, naval documents now show that decisions about ceasefires had been taken by a few Swedish admirals “plugged” into the U.S. and the British system (see below).

 Oliver North Diary 11 March 1986 (see exact wording below).However, there were also other Swedish-U.S. relations that were of importance.
 In November 1985, in an effort to release U.S. hostages kept by Iran, Oliver North (working for National Security Council and Vice President George H.W.
 Bush) had tried to deliver 80 Hawk missiles (missile parts) to Iran using Shimon Peres’ man Amiram Nir in Israel and the weapons dealer Manucher Ghorbanifar in Iran, but the U.S. needed “credible end-user certificate” and for obvious reasons the transport had to go through third country.
-The Report of “the Congressional Committees Investigating the Iran/Contra Affair” argues that Oliver North had concluded that the “Country 15” could accept the transfer via them as “third country” to Iran, but on 18 November 1985, “the government of ‘Country 15’ was unwilling to grant the special clearances”.
+The Report of “the Congressional Committees Investigating the Iran/Contra Affair” argues that Oliver North had concluded that the “Country 15” could accept the transfer via this country to Iran, but on 18 November 1985, it turned out that “the government of ‘Country 15’ was unwilling to grant the special clearances”.
 Major General Richard Secord was sent by North to “Country 15” to “straighten out the mess”, the Committee writes.
 Secord (close to Oliver North in the Vice President Bush’s Operation Sub-Group, OSG) allegedly claimed in an early Iran-Contras hearing that “Country 15” actually was Portugal (Walter Pincus, “Some ‘Secrets’ in North Case already Disclosed”, The Washington Post, December 12, 1988).
-But it is difficult to know whether this was a false lead and whether this was the only country approached.
+But it is difficult to know whether this was a false lead and Portugal would not have been the only country approached.

 Swedish Bofors Company had already a channel open to Iran.
 Some of these Swedish transfers had supposedly been cleared by Carl-Fredrik Algernon (as stated above, he got into trouble and “fell” in front of a subway train at the Stockholm Central Station a year later, in early 1987).
 According to a representative of the Palme Inquiry, Palme had blocked one or two of these transfers in autumn 1985.
-Lee Hamilton’s report to Congress states that the third country Prime Minister “refused to grant necessary clearances” in November 1985.
+Lee Hamilton’s report to Congress states that the prime minister of the third country had “refused to grant necessary clearances”.
 I later read North’s diary at the National Security Archive (Washington).
 Most of the diary was still blacked out (classified), but parts of it had been declassified.
-The entries for January-February 1986 are almost entirely about missiles to Iran.
+The entries for January-February 1986 are almost entirely about missiles or missile parts to Iran.
 Statements about Palme having possibly blocked “items”, the missile part transfer, are supported by the notes in North’s Diary on 11 March, days after the killing:

 “11 March 09.00.
 Call from [Amiram] Nir.
 G[h]orba[nifar] wants Nir to bring items with him (G) to Sweden port.
 Most important thing is to go and have two.
 As far as Goode [Oliver North] is concerned [unreadable] cannot work unless they perform.
 After February, all things are possible” (see image above).